carmenpodar/My-story/index.md

   Education is the most important asset we have.
 Knowledge is a type of wealth that we will never lose – the more we share it the more it increases.
 However, basic knowledge starts with elementary education.
 This strong foundation makes our dreams possible.

-  Two things that stand at the foundation of good education are a sound curriculum and empowering culture.
-I found these in the plaform offered by the franchise and that is why I am looking forward to opening the first children's coding school in the Netherlands.
+  Two things that stand at the foundation of good education are a sound curriculum and an empowering culture.
+I found these in the plaform offered by the franchise, that is why I am looking forward to opening the first children's coding school in the Netherlands.

 If you want more details, please, [Contact Me](mailto:carmea.podar@gmail.com)